 When configuring a conveyor system with a drive, you are free to choice the type of drive as well as the position.
 You can select the following features as needed to suit your conveyor system, environmental conditions and application.

 Our products use high-quality motors and gearboxes from SEW EURODRIVE as standard.
-These gearmotors, consisting of an asynchronous AC motor or a DC motor combined with a Spiroplan, helical-worm or helical gearbox, satisfy efficiency class II and IP 54.
+These gearmotors, consisting of an asynchronous AC motor or a DC motor combined with a Spiroplan, helical-worm or helical gearbox, satisfy efficiency class 3 and IP 54.
 Custom motors, UL-CSA approval or multi-range motors are also available as options.

 The drive location determines how and where the drive, including the motor, is installed.
 You can choose to position the drive on the infeed or discharge end, above or below the conveyor frame, on the left or on the right.